 Notwithstanding French Overture-like rhythms, BWV 75 opens with a modest instrumentation of two oboes, bassoon, strings, and continuo (oboe d'amore and trumpet appear later)-in keeping with the libretto's emphasis on humility and abasement.
 In both halves of the bipartite work, a central, pivoting movement (an unaccompanied recitative of seven bars each time) elaborates on the idea of reversal, the theme of the day's Gospel.
-No. 4 (a tenor recitative) promises that God will thrust down the lofty and exalt the lowly in eternity, while No. 11 (a bass recitative) promises that denying oneself will result in finding both God and self.
-The chorale that forms the basis of No. 7 (Was Gott tut, das ist wohlgetan, repeated as No. 14) appears also as a cantus firmus in the sinfonia, played by the trumpet, which is heard there for the first time.
+No. 4 (a tenor recitative) promises that God will thrust down the lofty and exalt the lowly in eternity, while no. 11 (a bass recitative) promises that denying oneself will result in finding both God and self.
+The chorale that forms the basis of movement no. 7 (Was Gott tut, das ist wohlgetan, repeated as no. 14) appears also as a cantus firmus in the sinfonia, played by the trumpet, which is heard there for the first time.
 Clearly, this hymn was meant to communicate an overarching message.
 Indeed, it was apparently one of Bach's favourites, for it appears with text also in Cantatas 12, 98, 99, 100, and 144.
+[BWV 12, BWV 98, BWV 99, BWV 100, BWV 144]